 Keep Things Real

 Make clear connections between your child’s ability to read and their future options in life.
-If they want to do better at school, go to college, or have a successful career, have an open discussion about the way that reading might be needed for that.
-Find some role models who may have struggled with conditions like dyslexia, but still succeeded.
+If they want to do better at school, go to college, or have a successful career, have an open discussion about how reading might be needed for that.
+Find some role models who may have struggled with conditions like dyslexia but still succeeded.
 Discuss, don’t lecture.

 Let Your Teen Choose